monerobby/monerobby.github.io/content/posts/2023/0-horizontal-stabilizer/index.en.md

 Next, I riveted the front spars together with spar doublers and reinforcement angles.
 The cleco clamps with masking tape were to remind me to not rivet these holes.
 This is where the horizontal stabilizer will eventually attach to the fuselage.

-{{< figure src="IMG_2254.jpeg" caption="Riveting front spars together">}}
+{{< figure src="IMG_2254.jpeg" caption="Riveting front spars">}}
-{{< figure src="IMG_2256.jpeg" caption="Riveting front spars together">}}
+{{< figure src="IMG_2256.jpeg" caption="Riveting front spars">}}

 The two rivets joining the the inboard forward ribs were particular tricky.
 Unfortunately I didn't properly set the rivets on the left side and need to remove them.
 Furthermore, when I removed them, I realized the holes were now slightly oversized.
 After consulting with Vans support, their recommendation was to use Cherrymax oversize universal head rivets in place of the solid rivets.
-I picked these up from Aircraft Spruce.
+I picked these up from [Aircraft Spruce](https://www.aircraftspruce.com/catalog/hapages/cherrymax4.php?clickkey=295853).
 I cleaned up the holes to the proper diameter for the Cherrymax oversize rivets and was able to set them without further issue.

-{{< figure src="IMG_2386.jpeg" caption="Oversize Cherrymax rivets set to fix my mistake on two nose rib rivets on left side of picture">}}
+{{< figure src="IMG_2386.jpeg" caption="Oversize Cherrymax rivets set to fix my mistake on two nose rib rivets on left side of photo">}}

 Finally, it is time to rivet the skins onto the horizontal stabilizer structure.